-The average salary of the average mortgage loan officer according to many online portals is shockingly low.
+The average salary of the average mortgage loan officer according to many online portals is shockingly low in 2020.
 Just as it is for the average Realtor.
 In fact, it is so low that most may not be able to afford a mortgage themselves.

 If you are even going to just be in the top 10 in your state you probably have to be doing at least 10 closings per month.
 Even in the weaker states.
 So, what do top LOs do every day to make those numbers?